lucianoayres/chatty-ai/README.md

 Optional fields:

-- `common_directives`: Override the default conversation style and behavior for all agents
+- `base_guidelines`: Override the default conversation style and behavior for all agents
 - `interactive_guidelines`: Guidelines for conversations with human participation (default mode)
 - `autonomous_guidelines`: Guidelines for autonomous agent conversations (--auto mode)